skittlexyz/skittlexyz/README.md

 # what's up? my name is moisés corrêa!

-- 🍃 I work at the Nióbio 7566 Robotics Team!
+- 🍃 i work at the nióbio 7566 robotics team!
-- 🌿 I have a certificate on the Computer Science 50 Course at Harvard!
+- 🌿 i have a certificate on the computer science 50 course at harvard!
-- 🌳 I study System Development!
+- 🌳 i study system development!
-- ☘️ I have aptitude for Full Stack!
+- ☘️ i have aptitude for full stack!
-- 🌲 Contact me by email: moisescorreagomes@gmail.com
+- 🌲 contact me by email: moisescorreagomes@gmail.com

 #